Hivernants

 Hivernants were used during the North American fur trade to describe Métis who spent the winter months hunting and trapping on the Canadian prairies where they built small temporary villages.
 The word is French for "winterer".
 "Hiverner" the verb means to overwinter.

 The hivernants were active in hunting buffalo (bison) during the cold-weather season (mid-November to mid-March) when the bison's hair was thick enough for the production of buffalo robes.
 This was as opposed to the summer hunt, which was primarily aimed at harvesting meat.

 Hivernant was also applied to a fur trade employee who wintered in the wilderness (usually at a trading post).

-Hivernant may also refer to a vacationer who spends the winter months at a resort or vacation center in a warmer climate.
+The term may also refer to a vacationer who spends the winter months at a resort or vacation center in a warmer climate.
 During the nineteenth and twentieth centuries, many of the seasonal visitors to the French Riviera were referred to as hivernants.
 With the ability to vacation abroad (or domestically if they were French) for months on end (usually October until May), these hivernants were typically wealthy elites.